 Skip to main content

-• define which parameters are fit, fixed, or constrained,
+• Specify which parameters to fit, fix, or constrain.

-• select the profiles to include in the calculation,
+• Select the profiles to include in calculations.

-• activate additional calculations, such as grid search, Monte Carlo or bootstrap analyses.
+• Activate additional analyses, such as grid search, Monte Carlo, or bootstrap analyses.

-This file is provided to ChemEx using the -m or --method option.
+Provide the method file to ChemEx using the -m or --method option.

 tip